precis-logging/analytics/readme.md

 Basic configuration file should be put in ./config/config.js

-Something similar to the following where the expected data format is like the following:
+For an expected data format like the following:

 ```javascript
 {